Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: The nonchiral-nonflat case

-This result can also be more intuitively understood as shown in Fig. \ref{fig:valley}(b)-(e).
-As a concrete example, we consider an insulator state with Chern number $\nu_C=0$ at filling $\nu=0$.
-Such a state will have 2 Chern $e_Y=+1$ basis bands and 2 Chern $e_Y=-1$ basis bands fully occupied.
-In the chiral-nonflat limit, the spin-valley polarizations of the occupied Chern $+1$ basis and Chern $-1$ basis are unrelated due to the U(4)$\times$U(4) symmetry (see Sec.~\ref{sec:chernchiralflatband}).
-For instance, if the electrons in each Chern basis $e_Y$ subspace form a spin singlet with maximal valley polarization, the valley polarizations of the $e_Y=\pm1$ subspaces are unrelated as shown in Fig. \ref{fig:valley}(b).
+For insulator states with Chern number $\nu_C=0$ which have electrons equally occupying the two Chern basis $e_Y=\pm1$, their intervalley coherence can be more intuitively understood with the valley Bloch sphere.
+For example, consider the insulator state with Chern number $\nu_C=0$ at filling $\nu=0$, which has 2 $e_Y=+1$ Chern bands and 2 $e_Y=-1$ Chern bands fully occupied.
+We assume the electrons within each Chern basis $e_Y=\pm1$ subspace form a spin singlet with maximal valley polarization along certain direction of the valley Bloch sphere, as illustrated by the blue and red arrows in Fig. \ref{fig:valley}(b)-(e) (the north/south pole of the Bloch sphere represent valley $K$ and $K'$, respectively).
+In the chiral-flat limit, the valley polarizations of the occupied Chern $+1$ basis and Chern $-1$ basis are unrelated due to the U(4)$\times$U(4) symmetry (see Sec.~\ref{sec:chernchiralflatband}), as shown in Fig. \ref{fig:valley}(b).
 When reduced to the nonchiral-flat limit with a nonchiral-flat U(4) symmetry, we have shown in Sec.~\ref{sec:gsnonchiralflat} that the coupling between the U(4) polarizations of electrons in the Chern $e_Y=\pm1$ subspaces is ferromagnetic.
-However, because of the relative unitary transformation $\tau_z$ between the Chern $e_Y=\pm1$ basis irreps (Eq. (\ref{eq-SabeY})), the physical valley polarizations of the $e_Y=\pm1$ Chern basis differ by a valley $z$-axis $\pi$ rotation, as illustrated by Fig. \ref{fig:valley}(c).
+Because of the relative unitary transformation $\tau_z$ between the Chern $e_Y=\pm1$ basis irreps (Eq.~(\ref{eq-SabeY})), the physical valley polarizations of the $e_Y=\pm1$ Chern basis differ by a valley $z$-axis $\pi$ rotation, as illustrated by Fig. \ref{fig:valley}(c).
 In contrast, when reduced to the chiral-nonflat limit which has a chiral-nonflat U(4) symmetry, we have shown in Sec.~\ref{sec:chiralnonflat} that the two $e_Y=\pm1$ subspaces have a chiral-nonflat U(4) AFM coupling in between.
-Since the chiral-nonflat U(4) irreps of the $e_Y=\pm1$ Chern basis are identical (without differing by a unitary transformation), the valley polarizations of the $e_Y=\pm1$ subspaces are simply opposite (AFM) to each other, as illustrated by Fig. \ref{fig:valley}(d).
-It is then intuitive to see that, in the nonchiral-nonflat case, the only way to compromise between the valley polarization configurations in Figs.~\ref{fig:valley}(c) and (d) is to make the valley polarizations of the electrons in the $e_Y=\pm1$ Chern basis to be in-plane and opposite to each other, as illustrated by Fig. \ref{fig:valley}(e).
-A similar argument can be made for states at other fillings $\nu$ with other Chern numbers $\nu_C$, which leads to the same conclusion that opposite in-plane valley polarizations of electrons in the $e_Y=\pm1$ Chern basis are favored, the wavefunctions of which are given by Eq. (\ref{eq-Psi-nc-nf}).
+Since the chiral-nonflat U(4) irreps of the $e_Y=\pm1$ Chern basis are identical (without differing by a unitary transformation), the valley polarizations of the $e_Y=\pm1$ subspaces are opposite (AFM) to each other in the valley Bloch sphere, as illustrated by Fig. \ref{fig:valley}(d).
+It is then straightforward to see that, in the nonchiral-nonflat case, to compromise between the valley polarization configurations in Figs.~\ref{fig:valley}(c) and (d), the valley polarizations of the electrons in the $e_Y=\pm1$ Chern basis will be pinned in the $x$-$y$ plane of valley Bloch sphere and opposite to each other, as illustrated by Fig. \ref{fig:valley}(e).
+Thus the state is intervalley coherent.